 SIPHER will deliver novel evidence on the costs and benefits of the complex, interlinked and long-term consequences of policy decisions.
 This will help our partners to identify opportunities for the strategic alignment of policies across relevant sectors and give the confidence to change the way major investment decisions are made.

-To learn more about our team, partners or independent advisory groups see below.
+To learn more about our team, partners, independent advisory groups or funders see below.

 We are always keen to develop new links with interested research centres, local and national governments, as well as health- and social justice-focused charities and interest groups.
 We want to ensure our new methods and findings are helpful to everyone who may use them.
 Please get in touch!